 In conjunction with the weekly Wednesday night programs for adults, there are special classes for children.
 Programs have a Christian theme and are offered for several weeks in the fall and spring.

 This Spring (2017) our children’s Wednesday night program is “The Gospel According to Dr. Seuss.”

 Children’s Christian Formation Kick-Off

-Each August, on the Sunday one week before Labor Day, the Children’s Program sponsors its kick-off event following the 10:30 a.m. service.
+Each September, on the Sunday one week following Labor Day, the Children’s Program sponsors its kick-off event following the 10:30 a.m. service.
 This is a morning of fun, food, and fellowship that allows our parish family to come together to celebrate the beginning of the new Christian Formation (Sunday School) year.
-This is also the day that parents enroll their children in class and learn which rooms and teachers they will have.
+This is also the day that parents enroll their children in class and learn which rooms and teachers they will have (online registration form above).